kuvaus/LlamaGPTJ-chat/README.md

 Runs default in interactive and continuous mode.
 Type '/reset' to reset the chat context.
 Type '/save','/load' to save network state into a binary file.
 Type '/save NAME','/load NAME' to rename saves.
-Default: --state NAME.
+Default: --save_name NAME.
 Type '/help' to show this help dialog.
 Type 'quit', 'exit' or, 'Ctrl+C' to quit.